openconfig/gnsi/cert/index.md

 InstallCertificateRequest's install_request will be a cert.CertificateRevocationListBundle.

-Verify that the CRL newly deployed is usable by the relevant services.
+Optional, verify that the CRL newly deployed is usable by the relevant services.

 Send a cert.Finalize message to the cert.Install rpc to close